fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-axis-line-chart.md

 ## Create a Multi-Axis Line Chart

-Let's create our first multi-axis line which will showcase the revenue analysis Harry's SuperMart depending on the revenue, orders and footfall for 12 weeks.
+Let's create our first multi-axis line which will showcase the revenue analysis Harry's SuperMart depending on the revenue, orders, and footfall for 12 weeks.

 To create a multi-axis line chart follow the steps given below: